devnull-cz/unix-linux-prog-in-c-labs/2020/labs-2020-10-15/hints.md

 subdirs: shell snippet that will run `make` (or better `$(MAKE)`) inside these directories or use `make -C` with target specification of multiple elements

+## Binary inspection

+- use file(1), nm, ldd, readelf to inspect `libmin.o, libmin.so, main.o, main`
+- run the program with various LD_DEBUG values to see dynamic linker processing (e.g. 'libs', 'symbols')

 ## Questions

 - what if `-shared` is used for building `.o` files as well ?